piers-sinclair/pierssinclair.github.io/_posts/2021-08-18-Localisation-part-1-the-front-end.md

 # Adding a language dropdown

-To make switching language easy I implemented a simple dropdown component using Ant Design.
-It displays the current language in the dropdown so that it changes according to what the user has chosen.
+To make switching language easy, I implemented a dropdown component using Ant Design.
+It displays the current language in the dropdown, changing according to what the user has chosen.

 /ClientApp/src/components/LanguageDropDown.tsx
 ```javascript